Let's revisit some of the natural and effective finishes we have used for centuries before the days of chemical finishes.

 Try AFM Safecoat Low VOC Transitional Primer or their New Wallboard Primer for new drywall (both low-VOC, but they seal in toxins).
 ECOs is another trusted brand that makes primers including a new wallboard primer (contains mildewcide).
 Sherwin Williams Promar 200 is a zero-VOC primer (no mildewcide).

-AFM makes MetalCoat Primer (zero-VOC), the Mythic Primer above can be used on metal.
+AFM makes MetalCoat Primer (zero-VOC), the Mythic Primer above can be used on metal (now out of business).
 For small applications, you could try non-toxic DecoArt No-Prep Metal Paint.

 Plaster is applied directly to earthen walls or pumice-crete.

 There are clay-based plasters and lime-based plasters.
 I prefer lime because it is naturally mould resistant.
 Plasters can be tinted with natural pigments.
 Here is a detailed post on my experiences using clay plaster and limewash in my tiny house.